 If you use the product during your period, there is a risk that your flow could wash some of the product out, making it less effective.
 We recommend you apply one dose (3 mL) of GYNALAC daily for 3 consecutive days at the end of your menstrual cycle.

 If you have been diagnosed with a Yeast infection, you will need an antifungal treatment, as GYNALAC alone will not get rid of the candida (yeast) causing your Yeast infection.

-GYNALAC is a natural pH regulator and can be used as an adjunct therapy to your antifungal treatment, to help restore your normal vaginal flora and relieve symptoms of itchiness, burning and dryness.
+GYNALAC is a natural pH regulator and can be used as an adjunct therapy to your antifungal treatment, to help restore your normal vaginal flora and relieve symptoms such as vaginal odor.

-GYNALAC is available without a prescription in most pharmacies across Canada.
+GYNALAC is available without a prescription in most pharmacies and on Amazon.com.
 Ask your local Pharmacist today.
 You can also order GYNALAC online, visit the “Where to Buy” page on our website.